roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 The sharp winds of the winter had turned rotund and mild, as though the warmth of the spring  had harvested its edges.
 Her short, shortcut hair was swaying  as though being softly stroked by a fingertips.
 {: class="first-paragraph"}

-I was just a few paces behind her, beholding that, redolent a landscape in aquarelle, scenery.
+I halted just a few paces behind her, beholding that, redolent a landscape in aquarelle, scenery.
 Forming a picture frame with a fingers of my hands, I clipped her, and the article she was viewing, out.
 The _sakura_ tree, clad in a countless, innumerable petals of idem to her hoodie hue, bore a dignified smile upon its visage, gazing back at her as at a lover.
 Beyond such a tree, upon the sky that spread its clear spring blue, fluffy white clouds set its float, a blotches as though upon the blue campus.